top of page

 H intermediaF (1)a.jpeg

-Hewitsonia intermedia (female, upper and underside)
+Hewitsonia intermedia (female, underside)

 Hewitsonia inexpecta.jpeg